nosqlbench/nosqlbench-docs/site/content/bindings/funcref_conversion.md

 ## ToMD5ByteBuffer

 Converts the byte image of the input long to a MD5 digest in ByteBuffer form.
+Deprecated usage due to unsafe MD5 digest.
+Replaced with DigestToByteBuffer with MD5 when absolutely needed for existing NB tests.
+However, stronger encryption algorithms (e.g. SHA-256) are recommended due to MD5's limitations.

 - long -> ToMD5ByteBuffer() -> java.nio.ByteBuffer
+  - *notes:* Deprecated usage due to unsafe MD5 digest.
+Use the DigestToByteBuffer with alternatives other than MD5.

   - *example:* `MD5ByteBuffer()`
   - *convert the a input to an md5 digest of its bytes*